-"The pleasure is mine," she curtsied in return.
+"The pleasure is mine," she tried her best to curtsy in return.

 Cecylia was slightly taller than Kaede.
 She had fine, glossy black hair, trimmed short and pulled back by a white ribbon.
 Standing next to the mature and elegant Ariadne, she seemed almost fragile with her petite and thin figure, which only enhanced her undeniably cute appearance.
 Her small nose and lips lay under a pair of vibrant, dark-ruby eyes that held something odd about them, giving off a mysteriously alluring light.
-Her skin was fair to the point of bearing nearly a translucent silky sheen, accentuated by same standard crimson-on-black uniform that Pascal wore.
-Except hers came with a long, wide skirt instead of trousers.
+Her skin was fair to the point of bearing nearly a translucent silky sheen, which was accentuated by a black uniform similar that Pascal wore.
+Except hers had no crimson stripes and came with a long, wide skirt instead of trousers.

 As Kaede neared the doorway, she gasped and nearly tripped into a tray of wiener schnitzel and a steaming bowl of vegetable soup.
 She had just realized what that 'something odd' about Cecylia was:

 Inside the round black pupils within her deep-red iris, Cecylia's eyes held tiny scarlet-red crosses.

 The new girl's hands gently steadied Kaede as she looked back up.
 Her gaze was unerringly drawn to the depth of those eyes before she could pull back and glance away.

 "Hehe, don't worry about it," Cecylia giggled in her schoolgirl soprano.
 "I'll explain when we get back to Aria's room."

 She then turned towards Pascal while reaching for the doorknob:

 "See you later Pascal!
 Don't worry, we'll take good care of her!"